Khancat1120/vuepress-blog/docs/knowledge/Survey/15-VAE.md

 VAEs are a powerful tool in the field of generative models, and their simplicity and interpretability make them a popular choice for many applications.
 However, they are still an active area of research, with ongoing work to improve their performance and applicability.

+## Differences with AE

+AE (Autoencoder) and VAE (Variational Autoencoder) are both neural network models used for unsupervised learning in deep learning, and their primary goal is to learn useful feature representations from data.
+Although they are structurally similar, they have significant differences in their training objectives and the representation of the latent space.

+* Objective Function:
+  * AE: Autoencoders are typically trained by minimizing the reconstruction error, which is the difference between the input data and the output of the decoder.
+This is usually achieved by minimizing mean squared error (MSE).
+  * VAE: Variational Autoencoders, in addition to minimizing the reconstruction error, introduce a regularization term that encourages the latent space distribution to be close to a standard normal distribution.
+This regularization term is based on the Kullback-Leibler divergence, which measures the difference between the latent space distribution and a prior distribution (typically a standard normal distribution).

+* Latent Space:
+  * AE: The latent space of an autoencoder may not conform to any specific distribution, which could result in an optimal, continuous representation of the latent space.
+  * VAE: The latent space of a variational autoencoder is usually enforced to be a continuous Gaussian distribution, which allows the model to generate more diverse and coherent data samples.

+* Generation Capability:
+  * AE: The generation capability of autoencoders may be limited because they do not enforce a distribution on the latent space.
+  * VAE: Due to the regularization of the latent space, VAEs typically have better performance in generating a variety of coherent data samples.
+VAEs can be considered a generative model because they can generate new data points by sampling from the latent space.

+* Training Process:
+  * AE: The training process of an autoencoder is relatively straightforward, as it only needs to minimize the reconstruction error.
+  * VAE: The training process of a variational autoencoder is more complex, as it requires optimizing the reconstruction error and the regularization term simultaneously, which usually involves using gradient descent to optimize these two objectives.

+* Application Scenarios:
+  * AE: Autoencoders are commonly used for dimensionality reduction, feature learning, and denoising.
+  * VAE: In addition to the above applications, variational autoencoders are widely used in image generation, style transfer, data interpolation, and other areas.

+In summary, VAE is an extension of AE that improves the representation of the latent space by introducing the concept of variational inference, resulting in better performance in generative tasks.

 <ClientOnly>
   <leave/>
 </ClientOnly/>